-The San Jacinto College police department's ability to develop and sustain the public's trust involves our commitment to provide excellent services in our efforts to promote and maintain a safe and secure College community.
+The San Jacinto College Police Department's ability to develop and sustain the public's trust involves our commitment to provide excellent services in our efforts to promote and maintain a safe and secure College community.
 All members of the San Jacinto College community can expect to be treated in a courteous and professional manner by members of our department.

-The San Jacinto College police department will not tolerate an employee who acts unprofessionally or who does not provide an appropriate and reasonable level of service.
+The San Jacinto College Police Department will not tolerate an employee who acts unprofessionally or who does not provide an appropriate and reasonable level of service.
 We also wish to recognize instances where our employees have been especially helpful or have exceeded your expectations in the service they have provided.

-The foundational dynamic of the relationship between the police and the public requires interdependence - not independence.
+The foundational dynamic of the relationship between the police and the public requires interdependence, not independence.
 The public are the police, and the police are the public, and it is essential that the services provided to the San Jacinto College community are acceptable.
 Thus, it is important that we obtain feedback from the community we serve regarding the quality of service deliverables.
 We strongly encourage you to help us improve your police department by bringing any complaints and compliments to the attention of any of the following individuals in a timely manner:

-- Request the on-duty police supervisor (normally a police sergeant) by calling 281-476-1820.
-This individual is available 24-hours a day. - Contact William Taylor Chief of Police 8060 Spencer Hwy.
-Pasadena, Texas 77505 281-542-2064 william.taylor@sjcd.edu
+The watch commander for the shift, who is a police lieutenant: 281-476-1820.
+This individual is responsible for police operations during their shift.

+The Chief of Police

+William F. Taylor

+8060 Spencer Highway

+Pasadena, Texas 77505

+281-542-2064

+william.taylor@sjcd.edu